News

 Océane Recorbet speaks

-océane recorbet OCEANE RECORBET Junior Consultant #TRAVEL #COMMERCIAL #STARTUPS #STRATEGICMARKETING #OPERATIONALMARKETING #PROJECTMANAGEMENT #CRM #ANALYSIS Specialized in the Travel sector, Océane has completed all her studies in the field and holds a Master 2 ESCAET.
+océane recorbet OCEANE RECORBET Consultant #TRAVEL #COMMERCIAL #STARTUPS #STRATEGICMARKETING #OPERATIONALMARKETING #PROJECTMANAGEMENT #CRM #ANALYSIS Specialized in the Travel sector, Océane has completed all her studies in the field and holds a Master 2 ESCAET.
 Océane has operational experience in customer relations, from prospecting to sales (Leclerc Voyages, Serendip), and account management training (Api & You).
 She has developed expertise in sales and marketing action plans, and sales tunnels.
 In this capacity, she is in charge of pre-sales at IMPACT CONSULTANTS, and masters CRM and growth marketing tools.
 She also assists numerous customers, from start-ups to major accounts, with sales diagnostics, design and action plans.
 Today, Océane brings a unique combination of operational knowledge and analytical skills, with expertise in project management, research, operational marketing and sales.
 Linkedin Partagez cette page

 Océane Recorbet speaks Read More »